johnhyde/island/02 one fine day.md

 The word "Metcalf" was bolded and italicized.
 It was very strange.

-Thomas left his lunch to get cold — not very considerate of the Track, he thought idly — and popped over to the newsstand to purchase a copy of the Flying Island Tribune.
+Thomas left his lunch to get cold — not very considerate of the Track, he thought idly — and popped over to the newsstand to purchase a copy of the _Flying Island Tribune_.
 Which paper he had just seen.
 "Sorry, sir," apologized the whelp tending the stand, "beggin' your pardon but we've just run out of that.
 Even our display copy.
-Seeing as how this Digskby thing is the crime of the century.
+Seeing as how this Digs==k==[$x? ~~J]by thing is the crime of the century.
 If you wait another 15 minutes we might get another restock come by."

 "There's no time for that," said Thomas, feeling there was no time for that.
 "I'll take whatever other paper you have," he continued, scrimbing his hands.[^scrimb]

 "Alright," said the shopchild.
-"But I warn you: the Flying Island Times went to press too early and they don't have any coverage of the Digsxby Occurrence.
+“But I warn you: the _Flying Island Times_ went to press too early and they don't have any coverage of the Digsxby Occurrence.”

 "Whatever," said Thomas, sort of confused by his own inspecificity at pursuing the ostensible object of his desire.

-The shopcritter handed him a copy of today's Times for a tuppence.
+The shopcritter handed him a copy of today's _Times_ for a tuppence.
 Thomas left the stand and looked at the front page.
 Yep.
 No coverage of Digsxby at all, nor anyone else with the name "Metcalf" anywhere in their name, either.
-Instead, the headline news of the Times today was
+Instead, the headline news of the Times today was:

 > Some schmuck hit by martini glass, dies

 They didn't even have a picture of the man.
 Just a drawing of a martini glass.
 It wasn't even a picture of the martini glass.
 Wait a minute.

-Thomas stopped dead in his tracks.
-The martini glass.
+Thomas stopped dead in his tracks.[^trax] The martini glass.
 That pattern.
 That was the shape that was cut out of the body!

 [^mund]: mund?
 [^downtown]: as in "we're taking you downtown" ie to the police station for questioning
 [^love]: It was love at first shake.
-[^guesssaid]: perhaps: “guessed said” or “guess-said the”
+[^guesssaid]: perhaps: “guessed said” or “guess-said the” ~~J
 [^malle]: Malle Cop is the old-fashioned title for the senior type of cop, in this town
 [^scrimb]: to scrimb your hands is to open and close them with a somewhat anxious subanticipation, like a man searching for his keys or a carnivorous animal chittering its teeth.
 Somewhat similar to the "bribe me" gesture.
+[^trax]: but not in his Track

+[J; 0 words]